8 Excellent Project Management Books for Absolute Beginners

 Today, the role of a project manager is not exclusive for people with PMP credentials or Agile certifications.
 Accidental project managers – people who work as a project manager without any formal training – are a common sight in many organizations.
 For such managers, the job can quickly become stressful if they fail to effectively use all the resources at their disposal.

-Luckily, there is no shortage of effective project management tools and resources that beginners can use to improve their skills.
+Luckily, there is no shortage of effective project management tools and resources that beginners can use to improve their project management skills.
 One of the best resources for beginners and accidental project managers is a good book that introduces the subject efficiently and equips the reader to handle the challenges of this job.

 To save your time, we have compiled a small list of the most effective project management books for beginners to help you get started.
 Please note that the following list is not ranked and all of these books are equally effective.